Globally rigid graphs are fully reconstructible: Graphs with nonseparable rigidity matroids

-Let $uv \in E(G^v)$ be such an edge and consider a framework $(G^v,p)$ in which the vertices of $G$ lie in the $x_{d+1} = 0$ hyperplane in a generic position and $p(v)$ lies outside of this hyperplane.
+Let $uv \in E(G^v)$ be such an edge and consider a framework $(G^v,p)$ in which the vertices of $G$ lie in the $x_{d+1} = 0$ hyperplane in a generic position (when viewed as a framework in $\RR^d$) and $p(v)$ lies outside of this hyperplane.
 Let $w$ be a neighbour of $u$ in $G$.
-The coning theorem implies that
+Theorem \ref{thm:coninggeometric} and the fact that the subframework $(G,p|_{V(G)})$ is generic imply that